 I always say that Facebook makes it really easy to advertise on their platform, but they don’t make it effective.
 YOU have to make it effective with research and practice in the Ads Manager platform.
 Don’t have time to become an Ads Expert?
-Insert shameless plug here.
+I know a great one (it’s me).

 A few posts on social media does not a digital strategy make.
 Event marketing on social media is one arm of your campaign, you’ll want to incorporate email marketing, blogging, review management and the like.
 This means you’ll be creating a lot of content!

-Luckily for you, much of your content can be re-purposed for a variety of platforms.
+Luckily, you can re-purpose most of your content for a variety of platforms.

-Note that the more informed and prepared people feel, the more likely they are to come to your event.
-You’ll want to make sure every digital marketing effort you make drives potential attendees to your website.
+The more informed people are, the easier it is for them to hit the BUY NOW button.
+You’ll want to make sure every marketing effort you make drives potential attendees to your website.
 Whether your event is ticketed or free, be sure folks can access tons of info on how to best enjoy the event.

 Building off the last tip, consider the positive effects of growing your email list.
-If followers are cool, email subscribers are icy cold!
+Followers are great but email subscribers are gold.

-My experience has taught me that event marketing on social media MUST include an email-list CTA because subscribers convert at the highest rate.
+Experience has taught me that event marketing on social media MUST include an email-list CTA because those subscribers convert at the highest rate.

-I really enjoy event marketing on social media and other digital platforms because you can clearly measure the success of your campaigns.
-TV, radio and print are still relevant marketing avenues (heelllooo exposure!) but as a total data nerd, there’s something to be said for measurable ROI.
+I enjoy event marketing on digital platforms because you can clearly measure the success of your campaigns.
+TV, radio and print are still relevant marketing avenues – heelllooo exposure!
+But as a total data nerd, there’s something to be said for measurable ROI.

-If you’re looking to amplify your event marketing on social media, remember these five tips:
+If you’re looking to ramp up event marketing on social media, remember these five tips:

 - Don’t disappear from your digital platforms when the event is over.

-- Cultivate a good mix of paid and perk-based local influencers.
+- Cultivate a good mix of paid and trade-only influencers.

 - Strategically use Facebook and Instagram advertising (aka, stay away from the boost button).

-- Create a lot of shareable content that can be re-purposed throughout your digital campaign.
+- Create shareable content to re-purpose throughout your campaign.

-- Focus some effort on growing your email list; they’re most likely to attend.
+- Focus on growing your email list; they’re most likely to buy tickets.

 Do you have any other tips for event marketing on social media?
 I’d love to hear them.